SolarArbiter/SolarArbiter.github.io/metrics.md

 *Metric: a standard of measurement* -- [Merriam-Webster](https://www.merriam-webster.com/dictionary/metric)

-This page will contain summaries of the metrics that the Arbiter uses to assess forecasts.
+This page contains summaries of the metrics that the Arbiter uses to assess forecasts.
 Check back soon for more information.

 Please send feedback to Will Holmgren at <a href="mailto:holmgren@email.arizona.edu">holmgren@email.arizona.edu</a>